korcankaraokcu/CTF-Writeups/X-MAS CTF/Kernel Crackme/Solution/README.md

   <img src="images/what.png">
 </p>

 But fear not, for I, the most curious boi there is, have analysed all of them, so you wont have to.
-This jump table basically has 12 distinct functions and it loops them every 12 function calls, so it calls them once per loop.
-Loop repeats itself for 11 times, for every line(16 bytes) in `off_FFFFF880045B7540`:
+This jump table basically has 12 distinct functions, the rest are variations and duplicates.
+The algorithm loops them every 12 function calls, so it calls them once per loop.
+The loop repeats itself for 11 times, for every line(16 bytes) in `off_FFFFF880045B7540`:

 ![](images/kernel10.png)